 Next go to the video in Woodpecker and share the video to yourself via email.
 You will receive a link that you can copy into your lesson plan.
 When the student touches the link on their mobile device, the app will automatically play the video.
 Should you want it, the full transcript is available on YouTube’s website.
 The YouTube video ID is contained within the link that you shared via email and you can use that to find the video on YouTube’s website.

 Using this method we created a lesson plan for advanced learners of English based on a video from TED Talks featuring motivational speaker Dan Pink.
 The first link below leads to an unpublished Google Doc where you can set your settings for sharing and limit access to the lesson plan.
 However, you or your students may not want the hassle of logging-in to access the file, or dealing with notifications from Google Drive when links are selected, in which case you should publish your lesson plans to the web.
 The second link is to a published Google Doc.
 We also have versions published on Blogger and WordPress.

 Making a lesson plan based on a news article

 You can follow the same procedure to create a lesson plan with a news story.
 The free version of our app has five English language news websites where our dictionaries operate for free.
-If you are teaching Mandarin then the app has three Chinese language websites where the dictionaries operate for free.
+If you are teaching Mandarin then the app has four Chinese language websites where the dictionaries operate for free.
+For Spanish learners there are three Spanish language news websites.
 Pages outside these websites can be viewed in Woodpecker but to use the dictionary and other functionalities requires an in-app purchase.
 However, given the huge amount of content on these eight websites, a teacher should be able to find suitable content for their students.